 Leaving the Courts out of it

 A collaborative divorce case then progresses without the difficulty of the Court system.
-The parties and counsel will meet in a series of sessions at one location which is attended by a forensic CPA chosen mutually by the parties to assist with their financial issues and by a collaborative facilitator to assist with their communication skills.
+The parties and counsel will meet in a series of sessions at one location which is attended by a financial neutral chosen mutually by the parties to assist with their financial issues and by a collaborative facilitator to assist with their communication skills.
 The lawyers’ jobs are to facilitate the creation of a broader range of possible settlement alternatives for both parties than would otherwise be available in Court.
 This process provides higher quality, individualized solutions which both parties find acceptable rather than turning their lives over to a Judge who may or may not understand their needs and desires.

 The Collaborative Law Process Explained